paragoner1/crisis-companion/COMPLETE_APP_WALKTHROUGH.md

 ## 🎬 **Scene 1: App Launch & Setup (30 seconds)**

-**Visual:** App startup screen with Solana SOS logo **Narration:** "Welcome to Solana SOS - the phone you can't live without.
+**Visual:** App startup screen with Solana SOS logo **Narration:** "Welcome to Solana SOS - Creating the phone you can't live without.
 This is a voice-activated emergency response app that works offline and online."

 **Action:**
 - Show app icon and splash screen